Reinforcement Learning for Freeway Lane-Change Regulation via Connected Vehicles: Conclusion

 This paper presents a novel lane change regulation model designed to enhance overall traffic efficiency.
 The approach introduces the concept of regulating individual connected vehicle lane change decisions through a macroscopic traffic control framework.
 A multi-agent reinforcement learning algorithm is proposed, wherein the action space determines whether to permit or prohibit lane change actions within each lane grid.
 Simulation environments are constructed across various scenarios and demand conditions to comprehensively evaluate the performance of the proposed model.

-In scenarios where 100\% of vehicles are regulatable, experimental results demonstrate that our model achieves comparable or superior performance relative to the baseline when balancing traffic efficiency and energy cost.
-Performance analysis reveals that the model effectively suppresses leftward lane changes to varying extents across different lanes.
-Additionally, experiments with varying regulation rates indicate that the model continues to positively influence traffic flow as long as the control rate remains above a certain threshold.
+In scenarios {with 100\% CV penetration}, experimental results demonstrate that our model achieves comparable or superior performance relative to the baseline when balancing traffic efficiency and energy cost. {Performance analysis reveals that the model learns demand-dependent and lane-dependent regulation patterns rather than simply prohibiting all lane changes.} Additionally, experiments with varying regulation rates indicate that the model continues to positively influence traffic with the control rate above a certain threshold.

 Three promising directions for future research are identified.
 First, the current model assumes that all connected vehicles fully comply with regulation signals.
 However, individual objectives may conflict with the global goal, potentially leading to regulation violations.
 To address this, future work can incorporate a high-fidelity simulator that models human compliance behavior.
 Since cross-environment experiments reveal performance degradation, exploring methods to train a unified, generalized policy adaptable to varied demand conditions and scenarios deserves investigation.
 Finally, real-world deployment requires bridging the simulation-to-reality gap.
-Future work should focus on faithfully reproducing a wider range of real-world demand conditions and scenarios within the simulator.
+Future work should generalize to a wider range of real-world demand conditions and scenarios.